Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 Step 6: Monitor Your Plant’s Growth

 The beans started to grow roots on the 5th day.
-You can also see the stem had started to grow.
+You can also see that the stem has started to grow.

 On the 6th day, the stem continued to grow longer.